imx-org/imx-orchestrate/README.md

 2. Apollo Federation requires every sub model to be aware of its relations to other models.
 Orchestrate seperates the
 3. Apollo Federation is not model-first, the model relations are specified as part of the GraphQL schema.
 4. Apollo Federation does not perform data modifications, such as type conversions or aggregations.
+5. Apollo Federation is primarily used for wiring models, where each object type lives (and stays) within its own schema.
+With orchestrate, you can combine objects by flattening, expanding or zipping multiple objects together.